JacobDGrieco/PokemonPGC/README.md

 ## Data Model (High Level)

 The project is heavily data-driven.
-Most content is defined in JS data files.
+Basically all content is defined in JS data files.

 **Checklist Tasks**